-- You must configure the DNS servers with the MyCompany.com zone and validate that they are
+- You must configure the DNS servers with the MyCompany.com zone and validate that they are working.

-network, don't you?) so that the internal systems can contact the DNS servers and so that the internal systems can update the DNS records.
+- Configure you firewall (and you do have a firewall between the Internet and your internal network, don't you?) so that the internal systems can contact the DNS servers and so that the internal systems can update the DNS records.

 - Change the NT 4.0 PDC's DNS entries to point to the two new DNS servers.

 - Find a backup domain controller (BDC) and power it off as a precaution in case something goes wrong with your upgrade.

 - Once the upgrade completes, you are ready to upgrade the remaining BDCs.

 - When everything appears to be working correctly, alter the Windows 2000 AD to run in native mode.

 Please add a title for your question